ericrius1/Neverending-Story/README.md

 The players template displays each player as a selectable tab, with their current submission.

-The stopwatch template displays the time as an old-timey watch which uses the CSS3 roation feature to rotate the second-hand around.
+The stopwatch template displays the time as an old-timey watch which uses the CSS3 rotation feature to rotate the second-hand around.

 The story template displays the up-to-date story content, thanks to meteor's reactive templating feature,